ibm-cloud-docs/power-iaas/ordering-direct-link.md

 Order a second Direct Link Connect connection for backup purposes.
 {: tip}

-1. Verify that your IBM Cloud account has the correct authorizations to order Direct Link Connect.
 1. Review and complete Direct Link Connect [planning considerations](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#before-you-begin-connect).
 Also, review [Routing considerations](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#routing-considerations) and [Setting up high availability](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#ha-availability) if these situations apply to your deployment.
 1. Follow Direct Link Connect [ordering instructions](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#instructions-connect) with the following exceptions: